- with connection of an external audio device (mP3 player, audio player, USB flash drive, phone, etc);

 You can only select a track using the player on a stopped vehicle.

-Note: Typically the sound quality coming from the analog input (AUX) is lower than the sound quality coming from the digital inputs (USB, Bluetooth®).
+Note: Typically, the sound quality from an analog input (AUX) is lower than the sound quality from digital inputs (USB, Bluetooth®).

 Aha is an app you can download from your smartphone that groups your favorite content into personalized stations.